 I did my first big international trip (aside from a high school exchange trip to Japan) when I was 22, and that was when the travel bug firmly took root.
 From then on, each year I would take all my vacation time together in one block and do an international trip, other than the years when illness got in the way.
-This post is a look at some of the trips I did while I was in my 20s.
+This post is a look at some of the trips I did while I was in my 20s and early 30s.

 This photo is from my first trip, which was to Greece and Turkey.
 My friend and I had done some planning, but there was also quite a bit of just winging it.
 This was before the days of smartphones, and we had to hunt down internet cafés to get internet access.
 We weren’t sure if bank machines would be easy to find or if our bank cards would be accepted, so we had traveller’s cheques as our main source of money.

 The photo is taken in Pamukkale in Turkey.
 There are these really cool pillowy-looking calcium formations and mineral springs.
 To protect the surface they don’t let you wear shoes, and there was a guard who did not hesitate to blow his whistle if anyone did anything untoward.
 I absolutely loved Turkey.
 People were really friendly, and there are a lot of really interesting places to visit.

 This was from my second trip, and it was a whirlwind blitz hitting up Germany, Austria, Hungary, Romania, Slovakia, the Czech Republic, and Poland.
 Unlike the winging it approach on my first trip, for this one, my friend and I were super-organized so that we could take full advantage of our time in each spot.
 It was great to have so many different cultural experiences all in one trip.